actiBMS/actiBMS_module_circuit/README.md

 # diyBMSv5_module_circuit
-Version 5 of the diyBMS, this repository contains the pcb project
+Version 5 of the diyBMS, this repository contains the pcb project for the cell module

 THIS IS A WIP VERSION, SO LAST MINUTE CHANGES COULD BE DONE!